salgarg/ece445/README.md

 - Had a weekly meeting with Staisu about parts we've been using and our progress with testing them, the lack of points for anything in the gradebook, and the difficulty of implementing bluetooth functionaliity for the UI we had created, since it is a web app using React rather than React Native (meant for mobile web apps, which has more available guidance on implementing for the bluetooth functionality of the ESP32
 - Worked on pressure module and integrating the measurements of pressure between the wall of the AirCast and air cell with the UI
 - Decided to switch to using WiFi communication betweenn the ESP32 and UI, as it is simpler to implement and has more resources available online, and can still perform the same functionality as originally intended
+- Conducted basic Wi-Fi communication tests by trying to light-up the LED on the ESP32 dev kit through a button on the user interface when the dev kit was not plugged in to a laptop or being controlled by buttons on the dev kit itself

 # 2022-11-11: Working session with Alice and Jack [Pressure and Control Subsystems]